-“New user is unable to login with default password provided via e-mail or SMS”
+“New user is unable to login with the default password provided via e-mail or an SMS”

 As you can see, from the above statement a developer can clearly understand what the issue is and where the issue is.

-So, try to find the right words to describe the summary that gives the information straight away.
-Generic statements such as “not working properly”, “not working as expected” etc. must be avoided.
+So, try to find the right words to describe the summary that would give the information directly.
+Generic statements like “not working properly”, “not working as expected” etc., must be avoided.

 #2.
 Steps to Reproduce and Attachments

 Steps should be accurate and exactly the same as the ones that led to the problem.
-For functionality related bugs, the following sample can provide you an example.
+For functionality related bugs, the following sample is the best example.

 - Create a new user using Sign Up option in the home page.
 (Sample Username: HelloUser)

-- An e-mail and an SMS is received with a default password.
-The e-mail ID and mobile number for SMS is provided while creating the user in Step #1.
+- An e-mail and an SMS will be received with a default password.
+The e-mail ID and mobile number for SMS are provided while creating the user in Step #1.
 (Sample e-mail: HelloUser@hello.com, Sample Mobile Number: 444-222-1123)